BalticMicrosoftDevelopersCommunity/letsbuild-2021/4.Testing-and-Dependency-injection/README.md

 # Testing & Dependency injection

-The goal of the sessions is to demonstrate:
+The goal of the session is to demonstrate:

 * what is the ASP.NET MVC dependency injection and how to use it
 * how to write unit tests